mixxxdj/manual/source/chapters/user_interface.rst

   track's :term:`BPM` but failed to align the beat markers on the beats.
 For more information, go to the chapter :ref:`configuration-bpm-detection`.

 **Eject Track Button**
   Clicking this button ejects the track from the deck.
 Alternatively you can use a keyboard shortcut, go to the chapter :ref:`control-keyboard` for more information.

-**Quantize Mode Toggle**
+**Repeat Mode Toggle**
-  If enabled, all cues, hotcues, loops, and beatloops will be automatically :term:`quantized <quantization>` so that they begin on a beat.
+  If enabled, the repeat mode will jump back to the beginning and continue playing when the track finishes.

 **Keylock Toggle**
   :term:`Key lock <key lock>` locks the track's pitch so that adjustments to its